 Enrollment as a non-degree student is subject to approval by the Office of Admissions provided the student is in good academic standing at the last institution attended.
-Registration is on a space-available basis and, in some cases, may require departmental approval.
 Applicants who have been denied admission as a degree-seeking student or who missed the deadline for submitting a degree-seeking application will not be considered for enrollment as a non-degree student.

+Course registration is on a space-available basis and, in some cases, may require departmental approval.
 Coursework taken as a non-degree student carries no degree credit.
-Up to 15 semester hours earned as an undergraduate non-degree student may be applied toward an undergraduate degree only with the approval of the appropriate dean at the time of reclassification.
-Up to 12 semester hours earned as a graduate non-degree student may be applied toward a graduate degree only with the approval of the appropriate department chair and dean at the time of reclassification provided that a grade of "B" (3.0) or better has been achieved.
-Non-degree students must adhere to the same academic rules that govern degree-seeking students (i.e., application deadlines, fees, drop/add, withdrawals, grading, retention policies, etc.).
+Up to 15 semester hours earned as an undergraduate non-degree student may be applied toward an undergraduate degree only with the approval of the appropriate dean upon acceptance into a degree program.
+Up to 12 semester hours earned as a graduate non-degree student may be applied toward a graduate degree only with the approval of the appropriate department chair and dean upon acceptance into a degree program (provided that a grade of "B" [3.0] or better has been achieved).
+Non-degree students must adhere to the same academic rules that applies to degree-seeking students (i.e., application deadlines, fees, drop/add, withdrawals, grading, retention policies, etc.).

 Students who subsequently decide to pursue a degree must submit the appropriate admission application.
 Enrollment as a non-degree student does not guarantee admission to the University as a degree-seeking student.
 All information used to make an admission decision must be received by the published deadline.